cryptax/confsec/README.md

 | [MALWARE](http://isiom.wssrl.org/) | ? | ? | October ? |
 | [T2.fi](http://t2.fi/conference/) | Helsinki, Finland | ? | October 27-28 |
 | [BruCon](http://2016.brucon.org/) | Bruxelles, Belgium | ? | October 27-28 |

+## Hey, that awesome conference is missing :)

+- It's not an exhaustive link :)
+- If it's awesome + not too far away + you'd like me to submit, be sure to tweet (@cryptax) me as perhaps I don't know about it :)